 - 10% – with X-ray evidence of involvement of two or more major joints or two or more minor joint groups

-Importantly, the 20 and 10 percent ratings based on X-ray findings, above, will not be utilized if rating ankle arthritis based on limitation of motion (see below).
+Importantly, these 20 and 10 percent ratings based on X-ray findings, and will not be utilized when rating ankle arthritis based on limitation of motion (see below).

-VA rates rheumatoid arthritis in the ankle under 38 CFR § 4.71(a), Diagnostic Code 5003.
+VA rates rheumatoid arthritis in the ankle under 38 CFR § 4.71(a), Diagnostic Code 5002.
+To be rated under this code, there are three specifications: (1) the arthritis must be active; (2) it must be affecting at least two joints; and (3) the veteran must submit a definitive diagnosis.
 The ratings range from 0 to 100 percent disabling and depend mostly on the number of incapacitating episodes a veteran experiences due to their rheumatoid arthritis.
 The rating criteria are as follows: